Many of us have learned a little bit about strokes at some point in our lives.

 “A” stands for Arms.

-This is to help you remember that if one arm drifts downward while both arms are raised in front of you, that’s a common sign of stroke.
+This is to help you remember that if one arm drifts downward while both arms are raised in front of you, you might be experiencing a stroke.

 As in, if you notice the above symptoms, it’s time to call emergency services RIGHT NOW.

-A stroke may also present as vision problems, paralysis, or sudden and severe headache.
+A stroke may also present as vision problems, paralysis, or a sudden and severe headache.

-When it comes to stroke recognition it’s best to err on the side of caution.
+However, when it comes to stroke recognition, it’s best to err on the side of caution.

-Now you know how to recognize the symptoms of a stroke, but how can you be proactive about preventing stroke?
+Now you know how to recognize the symptoms of a stroke, but how can you be proactive about preventing one?

 There are a variety of lifestyle factors that can help you reduce your risk.